 Shared driveways will be put in each owner’s deed of record.

-Each lot must contain a 200’x 200’ square fit for building or a thirty thousand (30,000’) square foot contiguous area lot envelope in which a house and septic system shall be placed to meet all existing setbacks ordinances, consisting of upland soils.
-However, a nonconforming lot shall be exempt from these provisions, provided it was legal under the provisions in effect immediately prior to the passage of this Ordinance or substantial amendments thereto, where approval can be granted without substantial detriment to the public interest and without substantially detracting from or nullifying the provisions and purpose of this Ordinance.
+Each lot must contain a 200’x 200’ square for building or a thirty thousand (30,000’) square foot contiguous area lot envelope in which a house and septic system shall be placed to meet all existing setbacks ordinances, consisting of upland soils.
+However, a pre-existing non-conforming lot shall be exempt from these provisions, provided it was legal under the provisions in effect immediately prior to the passage of this Ordinance or substantial amendments thereto, where approval can be granted without substantial detriment to the public interest and without substantially detracting from or nullifying the provisions and purpose of this Ordinance.

-There shall be between the property line, water's edge (“reference line” as described in RSA 483-B:4 XVII), and any dwelling, and septic system(s), a minimum distance of fifty (50') feet, twenty (20') feet for grandfathered non-conforming lots of less than two (2) acres, as of the date of passage (03/08/94), in all directions.
-Setbacks for accessory buildings shall be fifty (50’) feet minimum distance from the lot frontage property line (20') feet for grandfathered non-conforming lots of less than two (2) acres and twenty (20’) feet minimum distance from the side and rear property lines.
+Setbacks

+Setbacks between property lines or the water’s edge and primary use buildings, septic systems, or accessory buildings shall be as follows: